zaiste/zaiste.net/content/programming/ruby/howtos/howto-get-word-count-frequencies-hash-ruby.md

 +++
+title = "How To Get Word Count / Frequencies using Hashes in Ruby"
 +++

-# How To Get Word Count / Frequencies using Hashes in Ruby

 ```ruby
 wf = Hash.new(0).tap { |h| words.each { |word| h[word] += 1 } }